-The results of Section~\ref{sec-main} rely on the special Condition~\home\ outlined by Dehornoy and Guiraud (see~\cite{dehgui}).
-However, none of their results (in particular Theorems~\ref{thm-termination} and~\ref{thm-garhome} mentioned here for completeness) is neither applied nor needed to establish ours.
-The current exposition is thus self-contained and our constructions never require any of their stronger hypotheses (neither cancellativity nor absence of nontrivial invertible elements).
-We here emphasize that Condition~\home\ appears as a common denominator for our different approaches.
+The results of Section~\ref{sec-main} rely on the special Condition~\home.
+As mentioned, this condition was already outlined by Dehornoy and Guiraud (see~\cite{dehgui}).
+However, none of their results (in particular Theorem~\ref{thm-termination} and~\ref{thm-garhome} given above for the sake of completeness) is either applied or needed to establish ours.
+The current work and its exposition are thus self-contained and our constructions never require any of their stronger hypotheses (neither cancellativity nor absence of nontrivial invertible elements).
+We want here to emphasise that Condition~\home\ happens to appear as a common denominator from different approaches.